 “In the long standing dispute, Buenos Aires claims it inherited the Falkland Islands from the Spanish crown in 1816, while London justifies its position saying it has continuously administered the territory since 1833, as well as the islands’ population, which is almost entirely of British descent.”
 RT

 Recently, Argentina has once again, claimed rights to Falkland’s resources, including the Falkland oil fields which are not your typical oil fields!
-Refer below to UN ruling and refer to Black Goo at the bottom.
+(Refer below to UN ruling)

 UN ruling on Argentina’s territorial waters claim